 A growing body of evidence shows gender-balanced leadership and company performance are strongly linked.
 Increased representation of women on boards and in senior leadership roles result in higher rates of returns on equity, valuations and payout ratios.

-According to Chint, CIBC’s focus on inclusion and diversity throughout the bank, including a commitment to developing talented women, has been a key component to the bank’s success.
+According to Chint, CIBC’s focus on creating a culture of inclusion has been a key component to the bank’s success.
 “If we don’t give women access to the right set of opportunities, they won’t advance and there won’t be enough women in the executive pipeline or ready to join boards.
-Leadership is a learned behavior and you need the opportunity to be able to practice it as you advance through your career,” she says.
+Leadership is a learned behaviour and you need the opportunity to be able to practice it as you advance through your career,” she says.

-In Chint’s current role, she leads CIBC’s Loan’s Syndications group, where she thrives on bringing out the best in her team members while helping corporate clients achieve their goals.
+Over the course of Chint’s career, she has focused on bringing out the best in her team members while helping corporate clients achieve their goals.
 “The capital markets business is collaborative, fast-paced and competitive.
 I like the multifaceted nature of this job.
 We are experts on the bank market; we use market data to provide advice and solve complex problems for our clients.
 We also have the opportunity to build strong relationships with clients and partners.”

 Chint would like to see more women in leadership positions, which is one of the reasons she's committed to inclusion.
-She's a past diversity champion with the Diversity Council of CanadaOpens a new window., an organization focused on advancing gender-balance and diversity on Canada’s boards.
+She's a past diversity champion with the Diversity Council of CanadaOpens a new window..
+The Council focuses on advancing gender balance and diversity on Canada’s boards.
 “There are so many extremely talented, successful women who are capable of contributing to boards and who come forward with successful board nominations as a result of the diversity council’s encouragement,” says Chint.